Oomoto Shin'yu: Origins

-The original manuscript was called by Nao Ofudesaki or Ofudegaki.
+The original manuscript was called Ofudesaki or Ofudegaki by Nao (not to be confused with the Ofudesaki of Tenrikyo).
 Encompassing roughly 200,000 pages of Japanese paper, it is written entirely in uneven hiragana which even Oomoto followers regard as unskilled.
 It is claimed that Deguchi was illiterate, and that the text is an emanation of a powerful kami named Ushitora no Konjin.
-The first writing includes warning that Tokyo would become a wilderness and Ayabe would become the capital.
+The first writing includes a warning that Tokyo would become a wilderness, and Ayabe would become the capital.
 When Nao began to produce this document, people thought she was insane.
-But in 1892 she predicted the First Sino-Japanese War two years before it happened.
+However, in 1892, she predicted the First Sino-Japanese War two years before it happened.
 When the war broke out, people began to take her more seriously.